sape-ru/enterprise-exception/docs/hde/en/dummies/parser.md

     100001 => 'Something bad happened',
     100002 => 'Upgrading a profile: not enough money', // has 'context' property 100003 => 'The operation is forbidden for unreliable users', // is returned if 'use_message_fe' option is disabled
     // but if you enable 'use_message_fe' option:
- // 100003 => 'The operation is forbidden for unreliable users',
+ // 100003 => 'Please verify your email first',
     // ...
   ),
   // ...